yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2022/index.md

 Some of its changes are mandatory to get Clang builds up and running on Windows.
 While this pull request is completed, its full implementation will be on hold until Gaia is out, which isn’t far away now.

-Get a kettle, boil some [wotah](https://www.youtube.com/watch?v=XE6DT9y7L-w) and make yourself a cuppa tea, because `Project London` has bloody started.
+Get a kettle, boil some [wotah](https://www.youtube.com/watch?v=XE6DT9y7L-w), and make yourself a cuppa tea, because `Project London` has bloody began.

 That’s all folks!
 Thank you for staying until the end.
 See you next month!